jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 your program should produce an output which contains notifications which should be delivered to taylorswift.

-The format of these notification messages should be similar to what Instagram does:
+The format of these notification messages should be similar to (but not identical to) what Instagram does:

 For like notifications:

 ![alt text](images/like_notifications.png "Someone liked your post")

 For follow notification:

 ![alt text](images/follow_notifications.png "Someone started following you")

 For tag notification:

 ![alt text](images/tag_notifications.png "Someone tagged you in a post")

 For comments_on notification:

 ![alt text](images/comment_notifications.png "Someone commented on your post")

 For messageRequest notification:

 ![alt text](images/messageRequest_notifications.png "Someone wants to send you a message")

 ## Useful Code